The last death eaters

 -That’s GREAT! »

--Of course, except they’re linked to the land, which would make me their new « master », which would mean I would have to feed them, regularly. » Suneko sobered up, then offered :
+-Of course, except they’re linked to the land, which would make me their new « master », which would mean I would have to feed them, regularly. » Suneko sobered up :

 -Take the land, stab the vampires.
 Problem solved. »